 Dragon Ball was a manga series created by Akira Toriyama and published in the Japanese magazine Weekly Shonen Jump between 1984 and 1995, later released in 42 volumes.
 The manga follows the hero Son Goku, along with his female companion Bulma and various others, on a quest to find the seven mystical Dragon Balls.
 The epic sized canvas of the story follows Son Goku from childhood to adulthood, through his training in martial arts and discovery of his alien origins, as well as battles with various super-villains.
 The manga was later adapted into three different anime tv series Dragon Ball (1986-9), Dragon Ball Z (1989-96) and Dragon Ball GT (1996-7).
 Dragon Ball Z is the most well known to Western audiences – although to add to confusion, the first series gives the characters different names in English language translation.
 There have been a further 17 Dragon Ball animated films, one OVA serial, as well as four tv specials produced as part of Dragon Ball Z and Dragon Ball: The Magic Begins (1989), an uncredited Chinese-made live-action copy of the series.
 The Dragon Ball saga has a huge popularity in Asian countries, with interest even sprawling over to videogames and collectible trading card games.

 Dragonball: Evolution is an American-made live-action film version of the anime.
 Dragonball: Evolution comes from James Wong, the Hong Kong-born director best known for his collaborative work with Glen Morgan.
-Wong and Morgan began work as a writing partnership, delivering some of the best episodes of tv series such as The X Files (1993-2002, 2016– ) and Millennium (1996-2000), before going onto create the excellent war in space tv series Space: Above and Beyond (1995-6).
+Wong and Morgan began work as a writing partnership, delivering some of the best episodes of tv series such as The X Files (1993-2002, 2016-8) and Millennium (1996-2000), before going onto create the excellent war in space tv series Space: Above and Beyond (1995-6).
 These pegged the duo as a highly talented partnership and they carried that success over onto movie screens with a number of works as directors/producers including Final Destination (2000), The One (2001), Willard (2003), Final Destination 3 (2006) and Black Christmas (2006).
-The partnership seemed to part ways in 2007 with Morgan signing on to produce tv’s Bionic Woman (2007), Tower Prep (2010), The River (2012), Intruders (2014) and Lore (2017– ) on his own, while Wong made Dragonball: Evolution and then signed on as a writer-producer of the tv series’ The Event (2010-1), American Horror Story (2011– ) and Scream Queens (2015-7) and to write the tv mini-series remake of Rosemary’s Baby (2014) with Morgan nowhere in sight.
+The partnership seemed to part ways in 2007 with Morgan signing on to produce tv’s Bionic Woman (2007), Tower Prep (2010), The River (2012), Intruders (2014), Lore (2017– ) and The Twilight Zone (2019– ) on his own, while Wong made Dragonball: Evolution and then signed on as a writer-producer of the tv series’ The Event (2010-1), American Horror Story (2011– ) and Scream Queens (2015-7) and to write the tv mini-series remake of Rosemary’s Baby (2014) with Morgan nowhere in sight.

 It is hard to describe what a dismal experience that Dragonball: Evolution is.
 A more accurate and honest title might have been Dragonbollocks: Evolution.
 Never having watched more than scanty pieces of the original Dragon Ball anime series, I do not feel qualified to discuss the intricacies of the ways that the film trashes the anime and manga sources.
 Needless to say, the differences become immediately apparent when it comes to the look of the characters.
 In the original, Goku was a short kid with a cross-eyed stare and a hairstyle that looked like a mutant starfish atop his head; here Goku becomes a standard good-looking American teen whose distinctive hairstyle amounts to no more than Justin Chatwin with a mousse-spiked cut.
 Emmy Rossum is a pale shade of the animated Bulma, notably missing in her distinctive turquoise hair.
 In the manga/anime, Master Roshi is an old man who becomes sensei to Goku, whereas here he has been recast as a middle-aged Chow Yun Fat who gives a performance that seems to be trying to channel Jackie Chan.
 A substantial number of the other supporting characters from the manga and anime have simply been written out, in particular most of the non-humanoid characters that would have required more complex effects.